WARGAMES RESEARCH GROUP

 In 1975, Phil wrote the "AIRFIX guide to Ancient Wargaming" (usually known as the "purple primer") and this was published in September 1975.
 Although long out-of-print, it is still in demand and in 2010, John Curry reprinted it along with the sixth edition of the Ancients rules (see below).
 At the time it was written, the current edition of the Ancient rules was fourth edition and so the examples in the primer refer to this edition.

-Coming to the "MODERN" rule sets, the period covered has always been slightly in advance of the publication date.
-The set for 1950 to 1975 was published in January 1974 while the next edition for Armour and Infantry 1950-1985 appeared in June 1979 - this is the set included here because we no longer have a copy of the first edition.
+In producing the "modern" rule sets, the period covered has always been slightly in advance of the publication date.
+The set for 1950 to 1975 was published in January 1974 while the next edition for Armour and Infantry 1950-1985 appeared in June 1979.
 Finally the current set for the period 1950-2000 was actually published in January 1993.
-Like the set for 1925-1950, this also differs from the earlier editions in having a number of army lists included in it and has been available from REG GAMES Ltd for many years.
-Copies may still be available from some suppliers and Paul Bailey still has a few shop-soiled copies.
-Contact him for details at firstname.lastname@example.org or telephone (in UK) on 01380-724-558.
+Like the set for 1925-1950, this also differs from the earlier editions in having a number of army lists included in it.
+Both sets have now been reprinted in a single volume.
+To order a copy please click here .

 The fifth edition of the Ancients rules was published in January 1976 and amendments were produced in November 1976 and November 1977.
 Once again the version of fifth edition Ancients included here is the latest version.
 This was accompanied by a book of Army Lists, published in April 1977.

 Sixth edition Ancients was published in August 1980 and was a major revision and simplification of the previous sets, which had gradually increased in complexity over the years.
 It proved so popular that it continued in use long after its replacement by seventh edition and other later sets.
-It has recently (2010) been reprinted by John Curry in his "History of Wargames" project, along with the "Purple Primer", and copies may be purchased from him (price £14.95, for details see his web page www.johncurryevents.co.uk).
+It has recently (2010) been reprinted by John Curry in his "History of Wargames" project, along with the "Purple Primer".
+(See www.johncurryevents.co.uk ).

 With the next decade came a completely new approach and the first sign of this was the publication, in March 1990, of the first edition of DE BELLIS ANTIQUITATIS (usually known as "DBA).
 The title (inspired by Caesar's De Bello Gallico) may be variously translated as "Concerning Ancient Wars" or "About the wars of the Ancients" or other similar phrases.
 The copy of first edition DBA included here is well-worn copy with notes and amendments written in it, but it gives a good idea of this whole group of rules.
 The method has since been applied to many other periods and DBA itself has gone through several editions.
 Version 1.1 appeared in March 1995, Version 2.0 in February 2001, followed by Version 2.1 and the current version (Version 2.2 in January 2004).
 In addition to minor changes in the rules themselves, the later editions had greatly expanded army lists, with references to background reading, lists of enemies and allies and specification of the types allowed for the general's element.
-This trend will continue in Version 3.0, which is currently (2010) under development, but is unlikely to appear before the end of the year (2012).
+Editions 1.0 and 2.2 have now been published as a single volume by John Curry (See www.johncurryevents.co.uk).
+Version 3.0 has now been published by WRG Ltd and details may be seen on their webpage .

 In August 1995, the set for Renaissance Battles (De Bellis Renationis or DBR), covering the period 1494AD-1700AD, was published and this was followed by three books of army lists (Book One in August 1995, Book Two in September 1996 and Book Three in January 1997 and then Version 1.1 of the rules in July 1997.
 The latest edition was version 2.0 published in 2004.
 Phil does intend to update these and print a new edition, but he has many other projects and it may be a long time before he is able to do this.
-However DBR 2.0 has now (2015) been reprinted along with the three books of Army Lists in a single volume, which may now be ordered from LULU.
+However DBR 2.0 has now (2015) been reprinted along with the three books of Army Lists in a single volume.
+To order a paperback copy please click here .
+To order a hardback copy please click here .

-This should have been followed by "Horse Foot and Guns", the set for 1700-1900, but unfortunately Reg Games Ltd was not able to publish these and they are still awaiting publication.
-Hopefully they will appear in due course.
+This should have been followed by "Horse Foot and Guns", the set for 1700-1900, but unfortunately Reg Games Ltd was not able to publish these.
+After many delays, Phil and Sue have now published these and details may be seen on our website.
+To order a copy please click here .

 To bring the story up-to-date, in January 2010 a new company, Wargames Research Group Ltd, was formed and in June 2010 its first publication, DBMM Version 2.0 appeared.
-This was the result of further extensive testing by the discussion group and will be followed by other publications - the fourth book of army lists, the long-awaited "Horse, Foot and Guns", a modern set called "The Sharp End" and new editions of DBA, DBR and many others.
-Details of these publications may be seen in the section on "Wargames Research Group Ltd".
+This was the result of further extensive testing by the discussion group and will be followed by other publications.
+Details of these publications may be seen in the section on "Wargames Research Group Ltd" .
 However I would like to stress that there is only one Phil Barker and every minute he spends answering just one more email is a minute which he cannot use to develop the next sets of rules.
 Please allow him time to continue his work.